 Caroli disease is a congenital disorder comprising of multifocal cystic dilatation of segmental intrahepatic bile ducts.
+However, some series show that extrahepatic duct involvement may exist 2.
 It is also classified as a type V choledochal cyst, according to the Todani classification.

 Caroli disease is a rare autosomal recessive disorder which has no recognised gender predilection.

 Presentation is in childhood or young adulthood.
 The simple type presents with RUQ pain and recurrent attacks of cholangitis with fever and jaundice.
 The periportal fibrosis type may present with pain or signs of portal hypertension, including haematemesis from oesophageal varices 1-3.

 Pathologically, Caroli disease belongs to the spectrum of fibropolycystic liver disease which result from in utero malformation of the ductal plate 4.
 There is a high association with fibrocystic anomalies of the kidneys which share the same genetic defect (PKHD1 gene, chromosome region 6p21) 5.

 The ductal plate is a layer of hepatic precursor cells that surround the portal venous branches, and is the anlage of the intrahepatic bile ducts.
 The manifestation of ductal plate malformation depends on the level of the biliary tree that is affected 3-5.

 Thus, the simple type of Caroli disease results from the abnormal development of the large bile ducts.

 In contrast, in the periportal type of Caroli disease (or Caroli syndrome), both the central intrahepatic bile ducts and the ductal plates of the smaller peripheral bile ducts are affected, with the latter leading to the development of fibrosis.